dejanu/sretoolkit/k8s_docker_stuff/go_templates/go_templates.md

 go-templates: https://pkg.go.dev/text/template generate text output based on data-driven templates

-kubectl get no -o go-template='Hello, World!
 # add new line char, evething not inside {{}} is treated as a string
 kubectl get no -o go-template='Hello, World!{{"\n"}}'

 # see what fields are available: at top level we have apiVersion and items
-kubect get no -oyaml
+kubectl get no -oyaml
-# so we can get them
+# so we can get them things like apiVersion items
 kubectl get no -o go-template='{{.apiVersion}}{{"\n"}}' kubectl get no -o go-template='{{.items}}'